Why Low-Energy Houses?

 Optimizing Orientation for Low-Energy Homes

-Designing low-energy homes with windows or entrances oriented toward the sun is a fundamental passive solar strategy aimed at maximizing natural heat gain.
+Designing low-energy homes with windows or entrances oriented toward the sun is a fundamental passive solar strategy aimed at maximizing natural heat gain, see also Earth Houses.
 This approach can significantly reduce heating demand during winter months.
 Many studies have demonstrated that passive solar design can lead to substantial energy savings.
 For instance, research indicates that passive solar systems can save almost 20% of a building’s energy demand, with a higher contribution when combining direct and indirect solutions (for example, a dark-colored wall)—potentially cutting half of the heating and around 25% of the cooling energy.[7]

 Advanced Heating Systems for Low-Energy Houses